BrandonJarrell/Deque-DataStructure/README.md

 # Deque
 Basic deque data structure - Double ended queue with insert and pop on both ends.

-I DID NOT MAKE Assignment.cpp OR testNormalize.cpp
+Assignment.cpp and testNormalize.cpp were given